 3. Put Together Assets With Tons of Correlated Risk

 Obviously, in this case, a rise in commodity prices alone could crush the profits of your holdings.
-Another example would be someone who has a portfolio filled with stocks of banks and insurance companies—or Internet businesses.
+Another example would be someone who has a portfolio filled with stocks of banks and insurance companies—or just internet businesses.

 4. Only Buy Stocks You Don’t Understand

 Who needs to listen to folks like Warren Buffett as they constantly espouse the virtues of staying within your circle of competence?
 If your broker or friends say that a stock is going up and you are dedicated to losing your proverbial shorts, buy it.
 After all, statistically they have a shot at being right one of the many times they throw the dice.
-It would be downright stupid to buy companies that make boring products like coffee, sealing gaskets, and office supplies when you can buy military grade satellite technology firms with factories in countries that you honestly didn’t even realize existed.
+It would be downright stupid to buy companies that make boring products like coffee, sealing gaskets, and office supplies when you can buy shares of military-grade satellite technology firms with factories in countries that you honestly may not even realize existed.

 5. Buy Shares With High Accruals—and Lots of Stock Options